Rice and noodles: Michelin scours Hong Kong back streets for haute cuisine

 There were also 63 simple shop restaurants listed, including dim sum, noodle and congee rice porridge eateries.

-The first Michelin restaurant guide, aimed at drivers in the early days of motoring, was published by the tyre company in 1900.
+The first Michelin restaurant guide, aimed at drivers in the early days of motoring, was published by the tire company in 1900.
 The star rating system was introduced in the 1920s.
-(Reporting by Elaine Lies; Editing by Nick Macfie)